We’re approaching the end of the Brexit process, with the transition period ending on 31 December 2020.

-Regardless of the eventual Brexit outcome, UK companies that import or export goods to the European Union (EU) will have to examine their processes and a customs broker may need to be part of that.
+However, companies in Great Britain that export goods to businesses in the EU will have to examine their processes.
+A customs broker may need to be part of that.

-Although the specifics of how customs and VAT will work are yet to be decided, it’s likely paperwork and customs payments will be required when exporting to EU countries, just like when exporting to any non-EU country right now.
-Businesses will need an understanding of how customs and VAT work in the countries they export to, or import from.
+Customs paperwork and customs payments will be required when exporting to EU countries, just like when exporting to any non-EU country prior to Brexit.
+Businesses might need an understanding of how customs and VAT work in the countries they export to, or import from.

-Official government advice suggests that businesses hire freight forwarders or customs brokers to help with this.
+However, even this is likely to be very complicated for many businesses.
+Official government advice suggests that businesses hire customs intermediaries, such as freight forwarders or customs brokers to help with this.

 In this article, we take a look at how customs brokers can serve your business following Brexit.
 And Jim Limerick, managing director of 1st Move International, who has been working in the customs industry on behalf of clients for more than 40 years, shares his advice.